NMRExchangeFormat/NEF/specification/Overview.md

   * Regarding Section 5.
 Optional: **Distance restraint lists(s)**

-    1. The index_id column is a series of consecutive integers that serve to make each line unique.
-These values are *not* preserved when reading and re-writing data.
+    1. The index column is a series of consecutive integers that serve to make each line unique.
+The index values are *not* preserved when reading and re-writing data.

     2. All types of restraints need persistent identifier numbers (see separate